 Domestic Violence Attorney in Boise

 I will also have access to every piece of evidence that the state is going to present at trial.
-Under certain circumstances, I will make motions to the court, asking them to rule that certain evidence is inadmissible.
+Under certain circumstances, I will make motions to the court, asking them to rule that specific evidence is inadmissible.
 If the court rules in my favor, the state could not use the evidence at trial.

 What should I do?